 Stripout Waste Guidelines

-Drawing on extensive research, along with the expertise of program partners and suppliers, the BBP has developed Stripout Waste Guidelines – a practical tool to help tenants, building owners and contractors reduce waste through improved stripout processes and significantly increase resource recovery rates.
+Drawing on extensive research, along with the expertise of program partners and suppliers, the BBP is releasing the latest version of its Stripout Waste Guidelines – a practical tool to help tenants, building owners and contractors reduce waste through improved stripout processes and significantly increase resource recovery rates.

 Striving for best practice: 60% resource recovery rate